 Co-founder of investment firm KKR

-Forbes has named Kravis the 317th richest individual in the world.
+Forbes has named Kravis the 141st richest individual in the world, with almost $14 billion.
 He is the co-founder of KKR & Co.
-Inc. (formerly known as Kohlberg Kravis Roberts & Co.), a global investment firm worth $545 billion in 2017.
+Inc. (formerly known as Kohlberg Kravis Roberts & Co.), a global investment firm which is the world's 146th most valuable company by market cap at $108 billion.

 He launched the Henry R. Kravis Prize in Nonprofit Leadership, which has celebrated extraordinary leaders in the nonprofit sector and shared their best practices with others.